LTarrade/network_variables/README.md

 	-**Input**

-		-*--path_out* : Path to the directory containing the output -*--path_users* : path to the dataframe containing the values of the network variables for each user -*--path_df* : path to the dataframe containing informations about the buzzes and changes -*--path_idByForm* : path to the json file containing the identifiers of words -*--path_idByUser* : path to the json file containing the identifiers of users -*--path_usersByMonthByForm* : path to the json file containing the number of total users by month by form -*--path_randomWords* : path to the directory containing the samples of random words (dataframes) -*--path_randomWordsUsers* : path to the json file containing the users of random words by month
+		- *--path_out* : Path to the directory containing the output
+		- *--path_users* : path to the dataframe containing the values of the network variables for each user
+		- *--path_df* : path to the dataframe containing informations about the buzzes and changes
+		- *--path_idByForm* : path to the json file containing the identifiers of words
+		- *--path_idByUser* : path to the json file containing the identifiers of users
+		- *--path_usersByMonthByForm* : path to the json file containing the number of total users by month by form
+		- *--path_randomWords* : path to the directory containing the samples of random words (dataframes)
+		- *--path_randomWordsUsers* : path to the json file containing the users of random words by month

 	- **Output** :